 First segment – customers who’ve already purchased from you

-Second segment – prospects who’ve expressed interest in your products
+The second segment – prospects who’ve expressed interest in your products

 For the first email marketing segment, you could start crafting emails containing loyalty rewards and product discounts.
 And for the second group, your email content should be educational, loaded with high-quality information to build trust.